-Dawn Airey is president of CLT-UFA UK TV and is one of the more colourful figures in British television.
+Dawn Airey is Senior Vice President, EMEA of Yahoo and is one of the more colourful figures in British media.
 She has worked in the industry for more than 25 years, starting out as a management trainee at Central TV in 1985.

 VICE CHAIRMANEmma Hindley

 Emma Hindley is an executive producer specialising in history and documentaries at Silver River Productions.
 As a director and series producer, her credits included archive-based series The Lost World Of Mitchell and Kenyon and The Secret Life of The Motorway.
 Her recent credits as an exec range from Great Ormond Street; Harlots, Heroines & Housewives: A 17th Century Guide For Girls; Sex Story: 50 Shades of Grey to Servants: The True Story of Life Below Stairs.